 Nurse Private Duty Salary

 Most Private Duty Nurses in the United States are women.
-The median pay for people in this role is approximately $22.77 per hour.
-Residence is the biggest factor affecting pay for this group, followed by career duration.
-Work is enjoyable for Private Duty Nurses, who typically claim high levels of job satisfaction.
-Nearly one in five enjoy medical while approximately one in seven get dental coverage.
-Vision coverage is also available to about one in seven.
-The numbers in this rundown were provided by PayScale's salary survey participants.
+The median pay for people in this role is approximately $23.74 per hour.
+Location and career duration each impact pay for this group, with the former having the largest influence.
+The majority of Private Duty Nurses claim high levels of job satisfaction.
+Medical benefits are awarded to just under a fourth, and approximately one in six earn dental coverage.
+The figures in this overview were provided by individuals who took PayScale's salary questionnaire.